NiclO1337/pp1-strawberry-lovers/testing.md

 ### Solved bugs

-- Form submittion not working on deployed website, returned error code 405.
+- Form submission not working on the deployed website, returned error code 405.
 <br> Solution: Changed form method from POST to GET.
-- Main content section colums "flexing apart" when increasing screen width.
+- Main content section columns "flexing apart" when increasing screen width.
 <br> Solution: Increase max-width of columns combined with decrease max-width of flex container.
-- About page did not look as intended on tablet in hoizontal layout.
-But not visible on chrome developer tools.
+- The about page did not look as intended on a tablet in a horizontal layout.
+But not visible on Chrome developer tools.
-<br>Solution: Forced input fields to be smaller on 450px screen and then back to auto width on 768px screen.
+<br>Solution: Forced input fields to be smaller on 450px screen and then back to auto width on 1200px screen.